 These are motifs drawn on either side of doors on festivals, mainly rakhi.
 These particular ones must be very old as these walls are never painted.
 One of my ancestral Great Grandmother or Aunt must have done this.
 It feels extremely nostalgic as I walk around capturing these memories in my camera.
 I am drawn to these memories even though I have never lived here.
 It feels like home.

 There are not many people left from that era who would be able to give greater details.
 I should have written about this at least 20 years back when there were many family members where I could collect details from.
-Even so, I can feel the closeness and nostalgia engulfs me as I try to picture our family as they lived their lives here
+Even so, I can feel the closeness and nostalgia engulfs me as I try to picture our family as they lived their lives here.

-A dancing boy.
 Locks were made on the top of a door, which had to be shut with a latch and then locked

 An empty room, very desolate, very sad.
 What would it have been like in earlier times when my family lived here!
 Many festivities and celebrations must have taken place here.